 James B. Ayer, whose scientific interest was in spinal fluid, succeeded Dr. Putnam in 1926.
 He organized a neuropathology laboratory under Charles Kubik in 1927 and an EEG service under Robert Schwab in 1936.
 Dr. Schwab also focused research on Parkinson’s disease and along with Dr. Alan England developed one of the first functional scales for Parkinson Disease research.
 Upon Dr. Ayer’s retirement in 1946, the Putnam Professorship went briefly to Dr. Kubik and then to Dr. Derek Denny-Brown of the Boston City Hospital.

 Dr. Raymond Adams became Bullard Professor of Neuropathology and then Chief of the Mass General Neurology Service in 1951.
-Under his leadership, the Department developed important research interests in cerebrovascular disease, movement disorders, mental retardation, muscle and peripheral nerve disease, alcoholic neurological disease, neuromedical oncology, neuroimmunology and dementia.
+Under his leadership, the Department developed important research interests in cerebrovascular disease, movement disorders, intellectual disabilities, muscle and peripheral nerve disease, alcoholic neurological disease, neuromedical oncology, neuroimmunology and dementia.
 Neuropathology was a key component of each program.
 During his 27 years as Chief of Neurology, Dr. Adams trained many individuals who themselves became chairs of departments throughout the United States and the world.

 Dr. Anne B. Young arrived at Mass General to assume the Dorn Professorship and the position as Chief of the Mass General Neurology Service in August 1991.
 She inherited a large and vigorous Neurology Department with a strong tradition of excellence in basic research targeting clinical diseases.
 Dr. Young continued this tradition and strengthened the research, patient care and teaching capabilities of the Department.
 Under her leadership, the Department grew to more than 230 professional MD and PhD members with numerous subspecialty clinical programs for adults and children, as well as many well-established research laboratories.